themysticsavages/cloudbot-discord/setup.md

         - Read Message History

   Then copy and paste the Permissions ID after the segment 'permissions='.
 After you have your link, open it in a web browser.
-It will ask which server you want the bot to connect to, then if you accept to all the permissions the bot has.
+It will ask which server you want the bot to connect to, and if you accept to all the permissions the bot has.

   After that, check if your bot is in the server.
 ## Making the bot functional